 12. Apple Cider Vinegar for Sinus Infection

-Apple Cider Vinegar (ACV), one of the almost magical remedy for hundreds of ailments can also come to help you with sinus infection!
+Apple Cider Vinegar (ACV), one of the almost magical remedies for hundreds of ailments can also come to help you with a sinus infection!
 The vinegar breaks up the mucus in your body to give you relief from chronic sinusitis.
-The rich potassium content of ACV also helps you get rid of runny nose.
+The rich potassium content of ACV also helps you get rid of a runny nose.
 It also has antimicrobial properties that kill to get you rid of sinus infection.

 How to Use Apple Cider Vinegar for Sinus Infection?

-- Try to take apple cider vinegar (ACV) just as you experience the onset of allergy or cold such as sinus headache, watery or stuffy nose etc.
+- Try to take apple cider vinegar (ACV) just as you experience the onset of allergy or cold such as a sinus headache, watery or stuffy nose etc.

 - Mix 1/8 to 1/4 cup (2-4 tbsp) ACV with 16 oz (about 2 cups) of water.
 Sip this water throughout the day.

 - You may also swallow undiluted ACV, about 1-2 tbsp of it, at once.
-This will however, give you a burning sensation in your throat but may immediately clear your nasal passages.
+This will, however, give you a burning sensation in your throat but may immediately clear your nasal passages.